Estimated time: 30 minutes

 You might notice a red flag and an issue "Speakable text not

 present."
-This will do away once you add a LinearLayout
+This will do away once you add a LinearLayout to

 the canvas.
-Drop a LinearLayout
+Drop a LinearLayout from the widget library to

 the canvas.